 My earliest memories of Grandma and Grandpa were mostly from when I stayed at their house while mom and dad went to Colorado for a week.
 Grandma would give me a bath and I’d play with this little plastic, red tea set in the water.
 She had a stack of board books that I liked her to read to me.
 She also had this super old-school live-action version of Snow White that I’d never seen anywhere else.
 I watched that movie over and over.

 Grandpa was diabetic, so he had to take shots multiple times throughout the day.
 If I happened to be around he’d always pretend that he was “gonna stick me” with it.
 I knew he was kidding, but I still kept my distance during insulin time. 😛 Grandpa liked to build woodcrafts his in workshop and read books.
 He would sit in his comfy chair and read all kinds of stuff, one big thick book after another.
 On account of his diabetes, his eyesight was failing and he had this huge magnifying glass that was on a posable stand so it could hover over whatever he was reading without having to hold it.
 Later, his eyesight got so bad that he eventually upgraded to this big TV that had a camera mounted under it.
 You could rest a book on a little table and slide it around under the camera and it would project onto the tv.
 He spent hours in that chair.
 He also devoured books on tape.
 He would sit in a different comfy chair in the next room with headphones on.
 His favorite subject was history.
+His dedication to learning still inspires me to this day.

 Grandpa also owned a bike shop.
 I got all of my childhood bikes from grandpa.
 I remember learning to ride a two-wheeled pink bike with a flowered banana-shaped seat in front of his shop.
 When I was 11 I got my first adult-sized bike.
 I was so proud of it; it was a navy-blue 21-speed mountain bike.
 I rode that bike all the way into my adulthood, and eventually I had to get a different one, because the mountain bike was so heavy, and I wanted one that was lighter so I could ride faster.
 I was kind of sad to give it away, really.